absoluteAquarian/CSASM/README.md

 # CSASM
-An assembly-inspired language that is transpiled to C#.
+An assembly-inspired, stack-based language that is compiled to MSIL.

 See the `syntax.txt` file for more detailed information.